Brinzkii/Capstone-Project/README.md

 ## Seeding

 Seeding the database takes awhile due to the number of requests necessary and the delay needed between each to get successful responses.
-Be prepared to wait 40ish minutes - you will get status updates via the console throughout the process
+Be prepared to wait 30 minutes - you will get status updates via the console throughout the process

 -   Run ipython

--   %run seed.py
+-   '%run seed.py'

 ## Testing

+-  All tests can be run with 'python -m unittest'

--  Can be run with python -m unittest
+- Specific test files can be run with 'python -m unittest <file name.py>'

 ## Usage